Find Trade Colleges

 Mount Vernon, WA

-Read full report on Mechanic & Repair Technologies at Skagit Valley College
+Full Mechanic & Repair Technologies at Skagit Valley College Report

-The average tuition and fees for an in-state undergraduate at CPTC are $5,979 a year.
+In-state tuition fees for undergraduate students at CPTC are $5,979 per year.

-As a testament to the quality of education it offers, CPTC also is in the top 20% of our Best Mechanic & Repair Technologies Associate Degree Trade Schools in Washington ranking.
+CPTC excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Mechanic & Repair Technologies Associate Degree Trade Schools in Washington list.

-Read full report on Mechanic & Repair Technologies at Clover Park Technical College
+Full Mechanic & Repair Technologies at Clover Park Technical College Report

 You’ll be in good company if you decide to attend Lake Washington Institute of Technology.
 It ranked #4 on our 2023 Best Value Mechanic & Repair Technologies Associate Degree Schools in Washington list.
 LWTech is a small public school located in the large suburb of Kirkland.